- We strive to provide complete care for our patients. Learn more about all the services we provide.

 New Client Discount

 Sign up using the form below, or call us at 612-781-2734 to take advantage of this exclusive offer.
 Discount valid until December 31, 2017.
 Offer for new clients only.
 (Offer not valid for emergency appointments.)

 Pet Emergency?
 Read no further and call us right away!

 Apache Animal Hospital has been serving the needs of pets and their owners since 1974!
 Located in Northeast Minneapolis between 35W and Stinson Boulevard, we are convenient to animal owners in New Brighton, Roseville, Columbia Heights, St. Anthony and Fridley.
-The staff of Apache Animal Hospital strives to provide the highest quality veterinary care possible.
-This includes both preventative medicine as well as therapeutic medicine.
+Our veterinary clinic is run by Dr.Terry Rapacz, who has been practicing veterinary medicine since 1969.